 High school can also present social challenges for teens with ADHD.
 Although symptoms of hyperactivity may decrease, teens with ADHD are likely to be inattentive and impulsive.
 This can affect other areas of their social lives, such as dating and driving.

 Taking risks is a hallmark of teenage years.
 A teen with ADHD is often impulsive and may not be able to comprehend the consequences of risk-taking behavior.
-Talk to your child about sex, sexually transmitted diseases, and other facets of the dating experience.
+Talk to your teen about safe sex, sexually transmitted diseases, and other facets of dating.

 Alcohol and Substance Abuse

-Children with ADHD have a higher risk of abusing substances later in life.
-Experimenting and exposure to illicit substances may begin in high school, so have a serious discussion about the temptations and dangers of substance abuse.
+Teenagers with ADHD have a higher risk of abusing substances later in life.
+Exposure to illicit substances may begin in high school, so be sure to have a serious discussion about the temptations and dangers of substance abuse.
 Watch out for warning signs of drug abuse, and know what your teen is doing during social outings.